trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ===========

 Presto can be accessed from Java using the JDBC driver.
+JDBC is a standard API that provides the necessary methods such as querying, inserting, deleting, and updating data in a relational database.
+Many client and server-side applications running on the JVM implement features for database management, reporting, and other aspects and are using JDBC to access the underlying database.
+All of these applications can use Presto with the JDBC driver.
 Download :maven_download:`jdbc` and add it to the class path of your Java application.

 The driver is also available from Maven Central: